-PM{10} -The area within the Medford-Ashland Air Quality Maintenance Area, which is entirely within the RVMPO planning area, was re-designated from nonattainment to attainment by EPA in 2006.
+PM10-The area within the Medford-Ashland Air Quality Maintenance Area, which is entirely within the RVMPO planning area, was re-designated from nonattainment to attainment by EPA in 2006.

 Although the conformity area for each pollutant differs, the process for showing conformity is similar.
-Analysis by the RVMPO found that through the horizon of the RTP (2042) and the TIP (2021), and in intervening years, emissions from transportation will not exceed emission budgets, as shown in the table below.
+Analysis by the RVMPO found that through the horizon of the RTP (2045), and in intervening years, emissions from transportation will not exceed emission budgets, as shown in the table below.